 The definition of freedom for minorities should include the definition to be yourself and not a footsoldier for the left, the right, or anyone else.

-Twitter is particularly poor when it comes to engagement.
+Then there is engagement.
+Twitter can be poor when it comes to engagement.
 The advice is to engage with other people’s posts – but this then circles back to the problem of how much time you’re willing to spend there.

 And even if you are getting engagement as a writer, is it delivering on sales or boosting your readership?
 Or is your readership primarily other writers who buy your book in exchange for you buying theirs?